web-infra-dev/rspack/README.md

 ### Code of Conduct

-This repo has adopted the Bytedance Open Source Code of Conduct.
+This repo has adopted the ByteDance Open Source Code of Conduct.
 Please check [Code of Conduct](./CODE_OF_CONDUCT.md) for more details.

 ## Links